 Target APFTO: Authentication-Response (FTAA, Status, MDE)

+To perform an over-the-air fast BSS transition to a target AP MLD in a non-RSN, the FTO and target AP MLD shall perform the following exchange:

+FTOTarget AP MLD: Authentication-Request (FTAA, 0, MDE, Basic variant Multi-Link element)

+Target AP MLDFTO: Authentication-Response (FTAA, Status, MDE, Basic variant Multi-Link element)

-In the Authentication-Request frame, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP’s BSS.
+In the Authentication-Request frame without including the Basic variant Multi-Link element, the SA field of the message header shall be set to the MAC address of the FTO, and the DA field of the message header shall be set to the BSSID of the target AP’s BSS.
+In the Authentication-Request frame including the Basic variant Multi-Link element, the Address 1 (RA) field and the Address 2 (TA) field of the message header shall be set as defined in 35.3.3 (Multi-link device addressing).

 The elements in the frame, and their required contents, shall be as given in 13.8.2 (FT authentication sequence: contents of first message).

 If the contents of the MDE received by the target AP do not match the contents advertised in the Beacon and Probe Response frames, the target AP shall reject the authentication request with status code STATUS_INVALID_MDE.
+If the contents of the MDE received by the target AP MLD do not match the contents advertised in the Beacon and Probe Response frames of any AP affiliated with the AP MLD, the target AP MLD shall reject the authentication request with status code STATUS_INVALID_MDE.

-In the Authentication-Response frame , the SA field of the message header shall be set to the BSSID of the target AP’s BSS, and the DA field of the message header shall be set to the MAC address of the FTO.
+In the Authentication-Response frame without including the Basic variant Multi-Link element, the SA field of the message header shall be set to the BSSID of the target AP’s BSS, and the DA field of the message header shall be set to the MAC address of the FTO.
+In the Authentication-Response frame including the Basic variant Multi-Link element, the Address 1 (RA) field and the Address 2 (TA) field of the message header shall be set as defined in 35.3.3 (Multi-link device addressing).

 The Status Code field shall be a value from the options listed in 9.4.1.9 (Status Code field).
 The elements in the frame, and their required contents, shall be as given in 13.8.3 (FT authentication sequence: contents of second message).

 If the FTO does not receive a response to the Authentication-Request frame, it may reissue the request following the restrictions given for Authentication frames in 11.3 (STA authentication and association).
-If the Status Code field value returned by the target AP is SUCCESS, the FTO and target AP transition to State 2 (as defined in 11.3 (STA authentication and association)); the FTO may continue with reassociation (13.7.2 (FT reassociation in a non-RSN)).
+If the Status Code field value returned by the target AP or AP MLD is SUCCESS, the FTO and target AP or target AP MLD transition to State 2 (as defined in 11.3 (STA authentication and association)); the FTO may continue with reassociation (13.7.2 (FT reassociation in a non-RSN)).
 Handling of errors returned in the Status Code field shall be as specified in 11.3 (STA authentication and association).

 TGbe editor: Change 13.7 as follows (track change on): (#5070):

 FT reassociation